lamberta/nothingbot/README.md

 ~$ python ./generate-tweet/main.py -t tweets.txt
 ~~~

+See the `-h` flag for options.
+The following trains with text corpus,
-Train with text corpus, use n-gram factor of 2, generate 20 responses
+uses an n-gram factor of 2, and generates 20 responses returned in a
-and return in a JSON array:
+JSON array:

 ~~~
 ~$ python ./generate-tweet/main.py -f corpus.txt -n 2 -c 20 -j